Water Baptism

 • It illustrates Christ's burial and resurrection.

-• It illustrates my new life as a Christian.
+• It illustrates new life as a Christian.

 Baptism doesn't make you a believer - it shows that you already believe.
 Baptism does not "save" you, only your faith in Christ does that.
 Baptism is like a wedding ring - it's the outward symbol of the commitment you have made in your heart.